How to stop legal reforms causing a crash in cash flow

 Beyond these alternative funding models, law firms should also be following simple and effective best practices for maintaining a smooth cash flow amidst a turbulent backdrop..
 Written procedures should be in place outlining when clients are to be charged and their payment options, as well as managing the collection of overdue accounts. .
 Client expectations with regards to costs and payment terms must be carefully managed from the outset, especially when working with clients going through particularly painful or difficult processes.
 Surprise charges are nobody’s friend.
 Cash flow forecasts and projections should be prepared for at least the following 12 months, which should enable any serious problems or stability issues to be identified well in advance.
 Additionally, 13-week rolling cash flow forecasts should help law firms to manage short-term pinch points and bottlenecks more effectively.

 Responding to legal reforms and retaining agility, flexibility and responsiveness in the face of challenging market conditions is par for the course for any law firm.
 Ultimately, alternative funding solutions can provide legal firms, big and small, with access to the capital required to take on more or a regular flow of cases without crippling their cash flow.
 Offering this type of innovative payment solution means that finance is simple, transparent and competitive, making alternative civil litigation cases a far more attractive proposition, and enabling law firms to truly put their clients’ needs first.

-Duologi provides bespoke finance solutions for retailers across a wide range of sectors.
+Duologi provides bespoke finance solutions for law firms and retailers across a wide range of sectors.
 It uses a point of sale technology-based platform that integrates with retailer’s existing systems.
-Duologi is supported by Oaktree Capital, a leader among global investment managers specialising in alternative investments.
+Duologi is supported by Oaktree Capital, a leader among global investment managers specializing in alternative investments.
 For additional information, please visit Duologi’s website at www.duologi.com.